 Curious?
 Us too.

-We caught up with Janna to find out why not talking about the brand actually works, how she aced a brand new virtual event on a brand new platform, and why a human-focused event strategy is the only way to go (plus we got to meet her adorable puppy, Ernie 🐶).
+We caught up with Janna to find out why not talking about the brand actually works, how she aced a brand new virtual event on a brand new platform, and why a human-focused event strategy is the only way to go.

 Janna Erickson has always been one to seek out a challenge — and if something didn’t work for her, she moved on.

 After studying business in college with the hope of becoming a lawyer, she switched gears when she realized a legal career just wasn’t for her.
 Next, she tried her hand at recruiting, but quickly figured out she “hated selling people” and moved on to the team at TeleAtlas (later TomTom).
 It was there that she found her passion within the events team — and never looked back.

 Not long after leaving TeleAtlas, Janna found herself managing events at HubSpot.